Johanna Allik

-Johanna Allik born on 7 April 1994 in Tallinn, is an Estonian figure skater.
+Johanna Allik (born 7 April 1994 in Tallinn), is an Estonian figure skater.
 She initially competed in singles skating and achieved two senior international medals.
 Additionally, she secured the Estonian national silver medal twice, in 2008 and 2010.
 In 2011, she transitioned to ice dance and, with partner Paul Bellantuono, won the 2012 Estonian junior title.
 Following a two-season break from competitive skating between 2013 and 2015, she returned to singles skating for the 2015–16 figure skating season.